B Prod. Hot Rod - a Historical & Technical Appraisal of the Ford Shelby Mustang GT350 Series 1 (1965 / 1966 MY)

 The stock Mustang radiator was replaced with a much bigger unit from the air-conditioned Galaxy 500.

-The battery was initially repositioned from under the hood to the trunk, but following complaints from owners about fumes and corrosion, it soon reverted back to the original location.
+The battery was initially repositioned from under the hood to the trunk.

 15-inch wheels were available in two styles: white-painted steel or cast magnesium Crager rims.
 Both types originally came shod with Goodyear Blue Dot tyres.